isomerpages/nlb-biblioasia/_feb-2006/Monument of Memory and More: The History of Victoria Street.md

 Gilbert Angus Bain died in Singapore on 24 March 1887, and left a family of seven sons and two daughters.

 #### **St Joseph's Church**
 In 1822, the Portuguese Catholic priests obtained from Raffles land for a small church.
-In the 1850s, it was considered too small for the residents especially the Eurasians living at the European q uarters.
+In the 1850s, it was considered too small for the residents especially the Eurasians living at the European quarters.
 In 1906, the original church was demolished, the present Church of St Joseph was built in 1912- a landmark that remains at the front of the main National Library entrance.

 #### **Street Names**
 As seen in leases in which survey plans were attached, North Bridge Road and Middle Road were named in 1826 by Lieutenant Philip Jackson.
 George D Coleman's 1836 town plan and map retained these names.